Yongliang-Shi/Mechanism-of-Action-Prediction/README.md

 ## Key Concepts Explained
 **L1000 assay:** a high-throughput gene expression assay that measures the mRNA transcript abundance of 978 "landmark" genes from human cells.

+## Data Processing Workflow for Sig_id[2,3,4]
+1. Collect raw data: the bead identities (two genes per bead) and the fluorescent intensity for every bead.<br>
+2. Peak deconvolution: assign the correct expression level to each of the two genes whose transcripts bind to beads of the same color.<br>
+3. Construct a calibration curve based on the control transcripts to rescale the experimental data.<br>
+4. Use QNORM to standardize the shape of th expression profile distribution on each plate.<br>
+5. Use quantile normalization to standardize the data across plates.<br>
+    - It yields the expression values of the 872 genes, of which 772 belong to g-0 to g-772.
+The rest of the 100 is for c-0 and c-99.<br>
+6. The expression values, combined with the treatment type, time and dose are assigned to one unique sig_id.

 ## Initial Thoughts & Hypotheses
 ### Thoughts
 - The cellualr responses are measured by two methods:
     - Gene expression by L1000 assay.
     - Cell viability by PRISM.
+    - Both gene expression and cell viability are estimated by the mRNA abundance.
+    - The barcodes are 24-nt long DNA.
 - Gene expression and cell viability are related in someway.
 - The cell viability of contorl samples is sigfinicantly different from the that of treated samples.
 - There is no significant difference in cell viability and gene expression among the 100 cell lines in the control samples.